 Therefore, the receding hairline you are currently experiencing is likely to deteriorate and you may start to notice hair thinning in other areas along the top of your scalp over time.
 How long this may take to appear – if it does – depends on your rate of shedding and the presence of any exacerbating factors such as stress, underlying health issues, an unbalanced diet or other nutritional issues.

 There are a couple of different tests to determine hair loss – one being the 60 second hair fall test to gauge the amount of shedding, another being the hair pull test – though these are not particularly reliable on their own.
 Another popular tool for ascertaining levels of men’s hair loss is the Norwood Hamilton Scale which is mostly for establishing at what level of shedding you are and which pattern it is following.
 Home-use DIY genetic testing claims to be able to detect the ‘baldness gene’, however it will not tell you if it is active or not, just whether you are a carrier of the relevant DNA.

 For women we highly suggest having a blood test to check for iron deficiency in particular, so if this is something you have had issues with, it may be worthwhile considering.

-We would recommend having a consultation with an experienced hair loss specialist, either in person or online (which allows you to upload photos), in order to obtain a professional diagnosis and custom hair loss treatment recommendations based upon their findings.
+We would recommend having a consultation with an experienced hair loss specialist, either in person or online (which allows you to upload photos), in order to obtain a professional diagnosis as well as information about clinically-proven hair loss treatments and recommendations for you, based upon their findings.
 This is a free service that will give you the information you need quickly, along with the peace of mind that comes from knowing it is provided by an expert in the field.